bl0309/MSCS532_Assignments/README.md

 - Correct search results.
 - Confirmation of successful deletes.
 - Automatic resizing once the load factor exceeds 0.75, doubling capacity and rehashing all entries.

+# 4. MSCS532_Assignment_4

+## Run the script for Part A:
+python3 heapsort.py

+Output:
+- A graph showing input size and execution time for the Heapsort algorithm.

+## Run the script for Part B:
+python3 priority_queue.py

+Output:
+- A graph showing the result of Priority Queue Runtime vs Number of Tasks using a binary heap implementation.